cie/eclog/README.md

 console.log([...x]) // [5, 6]
 ```

 The builder function is allowed to call eclogs as functions.
 In this case, the builder function might be called multiple times by the system.
-At each new call, the called eclogs will return a new set of values so that each combination
+At each new call, the called eclogs will return a new set of values so that each combination is used.

 ```js
 const name = $('Jane', 'John')